YazdanRa/modern-university/README.md

 ```

-lets make an virtual environment with python3 and active it
+lets make a virtual environment with python3 and active it
 ```bash
 virtualenv -p python3 .venv
 ```
+> you can use any name insted of `.venv`

 ```bash
 source .venv/bin/activate
 ```